Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 More details all in the video ahead.

-And you guys know that obviously um the reason why he would be in Syria is because Syria is an ally of Iran, guys.
+You guys know that obviously the reason why he would be in Syria is because Syria is an ally of Iran, guys.

-uh i explained this before but one more time just for those that might not be familiar So Iran, as you guys know, is the main proxy power that is fighting against Israel, but they do it through other intermediaries through Iraq, Syria, Lebanon, etc.
+So, Iran, as you guys know, is the main proxy power that is fighting against Israel, but they do it through other intermediaries, through Iraq, Syria, Lebanon, etc.

-So Solomonny obviously has a vested interest in keeping Bushar al-Assad in power, or he Did um so that the axis of resistance can continue to exist, which is Iran, Iraq, Syria, Lebanon, um, and uh the Houthis down here in Yemen.
+So, Soleimani obviously has a vested interest in keeping Bashar al-Assad in power, or he did, so that the axis of resistance can continue to exist, which is Iran, Iraq, Syria, Lebanon, and the Houthis down here in Yemen.

 It's engine down the runway.

-That's more than likely why he was in Syria and the f or why he was in Syria and then traveled.
+That's more than likely why he was in Syria or why he was in Syria and then traveled.

-They are waiting for Solominis to get into a Toyota Camry sedan and an SUV.
+They are waiting for Soleimanis to get into a Toyota Camry sedan and an SUV.

-Well, the decision to take out the general Solomon because Israel was because around 580 Americans lost their lives due to his planning and executions, and finally on the 27th of December 2019.
+Well, the decision to take out the general Soleimani was because around 580 Americans lost their lives due to his planning and executions.

-A rocket attacked by Solomani backed militia kills an American contractor at the K-1 air base in Iraq.
+And finally, on the 27th of December 2019, a rocket attacked by Soleimani-backed militia kills an American contractor at the K1 airbase in Iraq.

 Four days later, on New Year's, Eve more armed militia vandalized the reception area at the American embassy in Baghdad City.

-So if he decides to eliminate Solomony once and for all, but late on New Year's Eve 2019, President Donald Trump decides to take the risk and orders a drone strike to kill Solomani.
+But late on New Year's Eve 2019, President Donald Trump decides to take the risk and orders a drone strike to kill Soleimani.

-Despite an earlier delay to Solomony's flight, the CIA has been prepared for every contingency in this operation earlier in the day.
+Despite an earlier delay to Soleimani's flight, the CIA has been prepared for every contingency in this operation earlier in the day.

-At 10 30 a.m., the first Reaper drone took up station above Baghdad International.
+At 10:30 a.m., the first Reaper drone took up station above Baghdad International Air.

 Let's see how Reaper drones work.

-According to the FBI, the Iranian Revolutionary Guard, through their intermediary Farage Shakeri, and Akinman hired Pop Rivera.
+According to the FBI, the Iranian Revolutionary Guard, through their intermediary Farid Shakeri, an Aken man-hired Pop Rivera.

 This is an MQ-9 Reaper drone, easily distinguished from other aircraft by its opaque canopy.